roknicmilos/python-stuff/design_patterns/README.md

 * Examples: MVC, MVVM, MVP, Clean Architecture, Hexagonal Architecture, Monolith, Microservices, Event-driven architecture, etc.
 * These patterns shape how your whole application is organized.

+## Gang of Four (GoF) Design Patterns

+The main design pattern groups are traditionally organized into three categories, based on the classic book ["Design Patterns: Elements of Reusable Object-Oriented Software" by "Gang of Four" (GoF)](https://www.digitalocean.com/community/tutorials/gangs-of-four-gof-design-patterns):

+* **Creational Patterns** - These deal with object creation mechanisms, helping create objects in a manner suitable to the situation.
+They include patterns like Singleton, Factory Method, Abstract Factory, Builder, and Prototype.
+The goal is to make the system independent of how its objects are created and represented.
+* **Structural Patterns** - These focus on how classes and objects are composed to form larger structures.
+Examples include Adapter, Bridge, Composite, Decorator, Facade, Flyweight, and Proxy.
+They help ensure that if one part of a system changes, the entire structure doesn't need to change.
+* **Behavioral Patterns** - These are concerned with algorithms and the assignment of responsibilities between objects.
+They describe patterns of communication between objects.
+Examples include Observer, Strategy, Command, Iterator, State, Template Method, Chain of Responsibility, Mediator, Memento, Visitor, and Interpreter.